DS-6030 Homework Module 7

 (1.2) Split the data into training (60%) and test (40%) datasets.
 (1 point - coding)

 (1.3) Fit a model using the full training dataset.
-Inspect the resulting tree.
-Which appear to be the three most important car specifications for predicting the car’s price?
+Plot or print the resulting tree and identify the three most important car specifications for predicting the car’s price based on the variables used in the top splits (root and the two next levels).
 (1 point - coding/discussion)

-(1.7) Now define a workflow that tunes the decision tree.
+(1.8) Now define a workflow that tunes the decision tree.
 Define a suitable range for the tuning parameter and use a tuning strategy of your choice.
-Make sure that the resulting best parameter is within the given range.
+Use autoplot on the tuning results to check the range — if the best value sits at an endpoint, extend the range and re-tune until the optimum is interior.
 (2 points - coding)

 Report all three predictions (large tree, small tree, tuned tree) and discuss differences.
 (1 point - coding/discussion)